 Basic cancer research is conducted in support of patient care in the above areas as well, but also includes other animal use areas such as cancer biology, genetics, biochemistry, molecular therapeutics, immunology, pathology, pharmacology, biomathematics, neurology, anesthesiology and veterinary medicine and surgery.

-The Research Animal Support Facility - Houston (RASF-Houston) provides animal husbandry services, veterinary care and consultation, surgical and technical support, health and genetic quality assurance, consultation and an assortment of technical services to support departmental and institutional research.
+The Research Animal Support Facility - Houston (RASF-Houston) provides animal husbandry services, veterinary care and consultation, surgical and technical support, clinical and anatomic pathology support, health and genetic quality assurance, consultation and an assortment of technical services to support departmental and institutional research.

 Regulatory compliance and training and education in animal care and use are additional functions of the facility, as are provision of animal health quality assurance testing and breeding colony management.